tranngo/Stock-Portfolio-Management/README.md

 ### Home

 ![image](https://user-images.githubusercontent.com/31317867/99160700-c400b100-269e-11eb-992e-8d8a03a01d9f.png)
 **Figure 1.** *Home page*.
-Users add a stock transaction to their portfolio by clicking on the "Add" button on the left side or uploading a CSV file by clicking on the "Upload" button.
-Users also add or remove an external stock by clicking on the "Add" or "Remove" buttons on the right side respectively.
+Users can add a stock transaction to their portfolio by clicking on the "Add" button on the left side or uploading a CSV file by clicking on the "Upload" button.
+Users can also add or remove an external stock by clicking on the "Add" or "Remove" buttons on the right side respectively.
+The buttons below the chart can be used to view stock information within a date range.

 ### Add Stock Transaction to Portfolio